jonwicksy/jonwicksy/README.md

-- 👋 Hi, I’m @jonwicksy
+- 👋 Hi, I’m @jonwicksy and I'm not a developer.

 <!---
 jonwicksy/jonwicksy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.